GradientSpaces/respace/README.md

 </div>

 ## Abstract
 Scene synthesis and editing has emerged as a promising direction in computer graphics.
-Current trained approaches for 3D indoor scenes either oversimplify object semantics through one-hot class encodings (e.g., 'chair' or 'table'), require masked diffusion for editing, ignore room boundaries, or rely on floor plan renderings that fail to capture complex layouts.
-LLM-based methods enable richer semantics via natural language (e.g., `modern studio with light wood furniture'), but lack editing functionality, are limited to rectangular layouts, or rely on weak spatial reasoning from implicit world models.
-We introduce **ReSpace**, a generative framework for text-driven 3D indoor scene synthesis and editing using autoregressive language models.
-Our approach features a compact structured scene representation with explicit room boundaries  that enables asset-agnostic deployment and frames scene editing as a next-token prediction task.
-We leverage a dual-stage training approach combining supervised fine-tuning and preference alignment, enabling a specially trained language model for object addition that accounts for user instructions, spatial geometry, object semantics, and scene-level composition.
-For scene editing, we employ a zero-shot LLM to handle object removal and prompts for addition.
-We further introduce a voxelization-based evaluation capturing fine-grained geometry beyond 3D bounding boxes.
-Experimental results surpass state-of-the-art on addition and achieve superior human-perceived quality on full scene synthesis.
+Current trained approaches for 3D indoor scene generation either oversimplify object semantics through one-hot class encodings (e.g., 'chair' or 'table'), require masked diffusion for editing, ignore room boundaries, or rely on floor plan renderings that fail to capture complex layouts.
+LLM-based methods enable richer semantics via natural language, but lack editing functionality, are limited to rectangular layouts, or rely on weak spatial reasoning from implicit world models.
+We introduce ReSpace, a generative framework for autoregressive text-driven 3D indoor scene synthesis and editing.
+Our approach features a compact structured scene representation with explicit room boundaries that enables asset-agnostic deployment and frames scene manipulation as a next-token prediction task, supporting object addition, removal, and swapping via natural language.
+We employ supervised fine-tuning with a preference alignment stage to train a specialized language model for object addition that accounts for user instructions, spatial geometry, object semantics, and scene-level composition.
+We further introduce a voxelization-based evaluation metric capturing fine-grained geometric violations beyond 3D bounding boxes.
+Experiments surpass state-of-the-art on object addition and achieve superior human-perceived quality on the application of full scene synthesis, despite not being trained on it.

 <img src="assets/respace-teaser-desktop.png" width="100%"/>